Wednesday, March 7, 2007

 ¼ cup peanuts, dry roasted or honey roasted

-Make a Béchamel with 2 tablespoons butter, 2 tablespoons flour, ¼ teaspoon salt, dash of white pepper, 1 cup half and half (or milk if you must).
+Make a Béchamel with 2 tablespoons butter, 2 tablespoons flour, ¼ teaspoon salt, dash of white pepper, 1 cup half and half.

 Blend in the Béchamel.
 When the sauce is smooth, add the broccoli and carrots, and heat through.